square/workflow/.github/PULL_REQUEST_TEMPLATE.md

 ## Checklist:

-- [ ] I have run swiftformat or other relevant tools to follow style guidelines.
 - [ ] I have commented my code, particularly in hard-to-understand areas
 - [ ] I have made corresponding changes to the documentation
-- [ ] New and existing unit tests pass locally with my changes
 - [ ] Any dependent changes have been merged and published
-- [ ] I have attached screenshots for any UI changes.
-(Delete if not applicable)